technicalwriting/dev/data/embeddings.rst

 We started the section by thinking about distance between points on a 2D map.
 It was a nice stepping stone for building intuition but now we need to cast it aside, because embeddings operate in hundreds or thousands of dimensions.
-It's impossible for our minds to visualize what "distance" looks like in 1000 dimensions.\ :sup:`1` Also, we don't know what each dimension represents, hence the section heading "Very weird multi-dimensional space".\ :sup:`2` One dimension might represent something close to color, another might represent size, etc. ML researchers are still figuring this out.
+It's (probably) impossible to visualize what "distance" looks like in 1000 dimensions.
+Also, we don't know what each dimension represents, hence the section heading "Very weird multi-dimensional space".\ :sup:`1` One dimension might represent something close to color, another might represent size, etc. ML researchers are still figuring that out.

 .. _The Illustrated Word2vec: https://jalammar.github.io/illustrated-word2vec/